Chapter 10: Four-Eleven-Thirty

 Thirty.

+Four.
+Eleven.
+Thirty.
 The progression was not linear.
 If it held — and progressions held — the next event would be longer.
-And the quality would change.
-Systems past rated capacity did not fail proportionally.
-They failed categorically.
+Systems past rated capacity did not fail proportionally; they failed categorically.
+Metal flexing for months, cracking along a grain line invisible until it became catastrophic.

 And Tessa could not feel it.